profession-education-mit/multiple-blockchain-swarm-robotics/smart contracts/README.md

+# Deploying the contracts
-This directory contains the smart contracts for both the survey and harvest blockchains.
+Make two blockchains using Ganache.
+The `smart contracts` directory contains the smart contracts for both the survey and harvest blockchains.

 In order to compile the smart contracts with node, run the following commands (in the node console).
 NB -- in order to do this you must have solc (the solidity compiler) and ganache-cli installed, and ganache needs to be running.